elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-central-unit-in-the-metric-system-number-line.md

 url: /learn/mathematics/questions/what-is-the-central-unit-in-the-metric-system-number-line
 score: -1.0
 related_article1:
-    id: 165402
+    id: 165413
-    title: How do you determine the target unit in a unit conversion process?
+    title: >-
+        What steps are involved in converting milliliters to liters?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-determine-the-target-unit-in-a-unit-conversion-process
+    url: /learn/mathematics/questions/what-steps-are-involved-in-converting-milliliters-to-liters
 related_article2:
-    id: 165409
+    id: 165415
-    title: How does counting spaces on a number line help in metric conversions?
+    title: >-
+        How do you convert milligrams to grams?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-counting-spaces-on-a-number-line-help-in-metric-conversions
+    url: /learn/mathematics/questions/how-do-you-convert-milligrams-to-grams
 related_article3:
-    id: 165407
+    id: 165403
-    title: How can visual aids assist in memorizing metric system conversions?
+    title: >-
+        What is the role of decimal point movement in unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-visual-aids-assist-in-memorizing-metric-system-conversions
+    url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
 related_article4:
+    id: 165394
+    title: >-
+        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+related_article5:
     id: 165405
+    title: >-
-    title: In which situations should the decimal point be moved to the left during unit conversion?
+        In which situations should the decimal point be moved to the left during unit conversion?
     subject: Mathematics
     url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
-related_article5:
-    id: 165394
-    title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
 ---

 &nbsp;